 Doctors are working to learn more about HIV/AIDS-related cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with these diseases.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Combination therapies.
-Clinical trials are underway to study the effects of chemotherapy plus targeted agents, and the role of antiretroviral therapy given at the same time.
+Clinical trials are underway to study the effects of chemotherapy plus targeted therapy, and the role of ART given at the same time.
 The effect of high-dose therapy with bone marrow transplantation as well as chimeric antigen receptor T-cell (CAR-T) therapy are also being tested in clinical trials.

 New therapies.
 There have been advances in the understanding of the biology of HIV/AIDS-related Kaposi sarcoma.
 New targeted therapies called kinase inhibitors block angiogenesis, which is the formation of new blood vessels that a tumor needs to grow and spread.
 In addition, a targeted therapy called imatinib (Gleevec) is being tested in clinical trials.

-Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?